MichalSchwarz/distance-fire-robot/README.md

 # distance-robot
-Robot finds the Closest object and get closer to it.
+Robot finds the Closest Object and get closer to it, finnaly makes a Fire.

 ## Goal
 1. Enjoy some fun!